 Oh and did I also mention Queenstown, as well as all of the above, is one of the most visually impressive landscapes I’ve ever witnessed.
 Take a look at these pictures.
 I speak no word of a lie.

-Here’s my backpacker’s guide to Queenstown, New Zealand…
+Here’s my guide to backpacking in Queenstown, New Zealand…

 How do you get to Queenstown?